Jacqueline Best-Vassell (left), a participant in the Peace Education Program, meets with Prem Rawat in the UK.

 “We are absolutely delighted and grateful that the Lottery has awarded us this funding to expand the Peace Education Program.
 It will enable us to make a real difference in people’s lives,” said Juli Hammersley, director of Peace Partners.
 “Peace Partners has been working closely with communities affected by gang violence in South London, and this is an area where we’d particularly like to grow the program.
 I’d also like to appeal to members of the wider community, youth leaders, and organizations working with vulnerable populations, to learn more about this program and talk to us about how to become involved.”

 PEP has benefited diverse groups of people in 84 countries.
-Last year, Prem Rawat launched the “Peace is Possible” campaign in the UK to help stem violence, offering PEP as a tool to community partners at no cost.
+Last year, Prem Rawat launched the “Peace is Possible” tribute in the UK to help stem violence, offering PEP as a tool to community partners at no cost.

 The Prem Rawat Foundation, which he founded, makes the non-religious and non-sectarian program available for individuals and organizations throughout the world.